 Name Eligibility Amount Ex-gratia Ex-Gratia Grant is paid to the next of kin of the person who suffered loss of life due to natural calamity such as flood, cyclone, earthquake, tsunami, hailstorm, drought, pest attack, avalanche, cloud-burst, and landslide as well as for accidental fire, heat wave, electrocution and snake bite.
 In case of death due to Natural Calamity (Drowning, Accidental Fire, Thunder struck)-Rs.2,00,000.00 In case of snake bite-Rs.1,00,000.00 House Building House Building Grant is paid to the indigent families who are living Below Poverty Line and whose total family income does not exceed Rs.
 2,500/- per month, to rebuild or repair their damaged / destroyed dwelling houses as a result of natural calamities and accidental fire.
-Natural CalamityRs.
-17,600 for fully damaged.Rs.
-3800 for severely damaged. occupiers of Government or private lands.
+No house-building grant is given to unauthorized occupiers of Government or private lands.
 The land on which the house existed before damage should be under authorized possession of the beneficiary.
+Natural Calamity Rs.
+20,000 for fully damaged.
 Rs.
-2300 for partially damaged.
+20,000 for fully damaged.
+Rs.
+5,000 for partly damaged.
 Accidental Rs.
-15,000/- Fire Economic Rehabilitation This is a scheme for rehabilitation of individual destitute families or Ex-T.B.
+15,000 for partly damaged.
+Fire Rs.
+35,000 for fully damaged.
+Economic Rehabilitation This is a scheme for rehabilitation of individual destitute families or Ex-T.B.
 Patients by employment of their idle members for supplementing their income as a substitute for Normal Relief Assistance has been introduced.
 The scheme is designed to ensure economic rehabilitation of poor families by providing them either sewing machine or fund for starting small trades.
 Rs.
-10,000.00 for small trade.
+15,000 for small trade.
 Rs.
-5,000 for starting embroidery business.
-The trades, against which this particular grant is given, are: Kite Making, Saloon, Laundry, Readymade garments, Rikshaw van, Tea Stall, Thonga Making, Vegetable Selling, Book binding, Muri Making, Pan Bidi Stall, Radio repairing, Sewing Machine, Eruit Selling Normal relief assistance (Normal GR) The following classes of persons shall be entitled to normal relief assistance in their villages or wards in municipal areas, provided that they have no able- bodied relatives - (a) Mentally Challenged (b) Physically Handicapped (c) Visually Handicapped (d) All persons who, from age or physical infirmity, are incapable of earning their living All persons whose attendance on the sick or on infant children in their own houses is absolutely necessary (f)Women of respectable birth who are debarred by custom from appearing in public and are in danger of starvation. (g) Such other persons who cannot work and cannot be provided with work.
-Machine, Fruit Selling.
+10,000 for starting embroidery business.
+The trades, against which this particular grant is given, are: Kite Making, Saloon, Laundry, Readymade garments, Rikshaw van, Tea Stall, Thonga Making, Vegetable Selling, Book binding, Muri Making, Pan Bidi Stall, Radio repairing, Sewing Machine, Fruit Selling.
+Normal relief assistance (Normal GR) The following classes of persons shall be entitled to normal relief assistance in their villages or wards in municipal areas, provided that they have no able- bodied relatives - (a) Mentally Challenged (b) Physically Handicapped (c) Visually Handicapped (d) All persons who, from age or physical infirmity, are incapable of earning their living All persons whose attendance on the sick or on infant children in their own houses is absolutely necessary (f)Women of respectable birth who are debarred by custom from appearing in public and are in danger of starvation. (g) Such other persons who cannot work and cannot be provided with work.
 Wheat @12 kg.
 Per month per beneficiary.
 Special relief assistance (Special GR) Distressed people.
 Rice @12 kg. / Rs.120.00 per beneficiary.